radareorg/radare2-book/first_steps/command_format.md

 ```
 [.][times][cmd][~grep][@[@iter]addr!size][|>pipe] ;
 ```
-People who use Vim daily and familiar with its commands will find themselves home.
-You will see this through all book.
+People who use Vim daily and are familiar with its commands will find themselves at home.
+You will see this format used throughout the book.
 Commands are identified by a single case-sensitive character [a-zA-Z].

 To repeatedly execute a command, prefix the command with a number:
 ```